 In his epistle to the church of Galatia, the apostle Paul wrote, “Now to Abraham and his Seed were the promises made” (Galatians 3:16).
-In this Paul was quoting the passage in Genesis 12:7.
+In this verse, Paul was quoting God’s promise to Abraham (Genesis 12:7).
 The purpose of God’s covenant with Abraham was the coming of the Messiah and the salvation of men.
-Great blessings were in store for Abraham’s physical descendants if they would cooperate with God.
-But unfortunately they failed to do so.
-Accordingly, they could not become the tool of Heaven for the salvation of the world.
-Nevertheless, God ssent the Messiah in the fullness of time, God sent His Son as the seed of Abraham (Galatians 4:4).
+Great blessings were in store for Abraham’s seed or his physical decendants if they would cooperate with God (Genesis 22:18).

+In the fullness of time, God sent His Son as the seed of Abraham (Galatians 4:4).
 But the Jewish religious leaders believed that they were Abraham’s seed and that they were guaranteed God’s blessings without the need of repentance of the heart.
-For this reason John rebuked them saying, “Do not think you can say to yourselves, ‘We have Abraham as our father.’
+For this reason, John rebuked them saying, “Do not think you can say to yourselves, ‘We have Abraham as our father.’
 I tell you that out of these stones God can raise up children for Abraham” (Matthew 3:9).
-They rested in their superficial keeping of the law for salvation without its deep inner transforming power.
+They rested in their superficial keeping of the law for salvation without its deep inner transforming power (Matthew 23:25).

-While the leaders of Israel failed, the promises of God did not fail, but the people simply failed when they killed the Son of God.
-Then what happens to the promises?
-The promises will still be fulfilled but not to literal Israel after the flesh.
-It will be fulfilled to spiritual Israel or all those that accept Christ by faith and follow Him.
-Now, both the Jews and the Gentiles by faith have become the children of God and the spiritual Israel – the NT church.
+While the leaders of Israel failed, the promises of God did not fail.
+Instead they were transferred from literal Israel after the flesh to spiritual Israel or all those that accept Christ by faith and follow Him.
+Now, both Jews and Gentiles that accept Christ by faith have become the children of God or the New Testament church and heirs of Gods promises.

 Paul says in Galatians 3:27-29: “For as many of you as have been baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.”
-While the nation of Israel failed to receive the promises when they crucified His Son.
-Salvation is now open for any Jew or gentile that believes in Christ as a personal savior.
-No one will be accepted merely because of his physical ancestors but rather for his faith in blood of Christ.
+In the New Testament, Salvation is open for anyone that believes in Christ as Lord.
+No one will be accepted merely because of his physical ancestors but rather for his faith in the blood of Christ.

 In His service,